ZupIT/beagle-docs/content/en/android/customization/view-client.md

 1. search for a response data in a local cache, if exists, remove it from cache and return;
 2. if there is no response data in cache, it calls HttpClient and make the request for the ResponseData.

-The default implementation of `prefech` does two:
+The default implementation of `prefech` does two things:
 1. search for a response data in a local cache, and return it if exists;
 2. if there is no response data in cache, it calls HttpClient and make the request for the ResponseData and store it in cache (memory).